-During the past few years several multinational and national research projects on ocean acidification have emerged, significantly advancing the knowledge in this domain.
+During the past few years several multinational and national research projects on ocean acidification have emerged, significantly advancing knowledge in this area.
 The establishment of an international coordination platform was suggested by the SOLAS-IMBER Ocean Acidification Working Group (SIOA WG) and the international Ocean Acidification Reference User Group (iOA-RUG).
 In response to this recommendation and concerns expressed by Member States, the IAEA announced at the Rio+20 UN Conference on Sustainable Development the launch of the Ocean Acidification International Coordination Centre (OA-ICC), operated by its Environment Laboratories in Monaco starting from July 2012.

 OPERATION AND ROLE